NoosWare/rapp_beginner_tutorials/cpp/getting_started/README.md

 make
 ```

-You should end up with a library and/or tests and examples under your build directory.
+You will end up with a library and/or tests and examples under your build directory.

 ## CMake Options